 by Thadd Presley

 She has no patience.
-Neither do I for that matter.
-We must except that Love is something for which we all must wait.
-First, waiting all those long years to grow up, then waiting for that special someone.
-If we are adults by this time, we wait respectfully for the divorce to be final, so life can finally begin.
+Neither does he, for that matter.
+We must except that Love is something on which we all must wait.
+Wait all those long years to grow up, then wait for that special someone.
+If we are adults by this time, we wait respectfully for the divorce to be final, for the hurt to heal, so life can finally begin again.

-Some of us — some of them, I mean — don’t wait for anything.
-They uproot and trek to the love they’ve found, settling.
-For some it works wonders, like a miracle from the hands of an angel.
+Some of us — some of them, I mean — can’t wait for anything.
+They pick up everything they have, through away all they can’t carry, and trek to the love they’ve found.
+Resettle their roots, rebuild their futures, meet new friends, and begin to learn about their new life.
+For some it works wonders, like destiny manifest down from the stars.
 Others, though, have a hard time of it.

-As if their body is rejecting the much needed organ transplant, they can’t seem to hold onto anything in this new life.
+As if their body rejected the much needed organ, their life slips from their control.
+They can’t hold onto anything.
 Everything they touch disappears.
-Their hopes and good intentions bleed back into the dream-foam from which they’ve constructed their new life.
+Their hopes and good intentions bleed over into the dream-foam from which they’ve constructed their worst fears.

 Nothing satisfies them.
 Things they feel, taste, and want only remind them that they are not happy.
-And all this happens while the real world ebbs and flows around them, many wonderful things go unnoticed and no one knows what to do or how to help.
+All this happens while the real world ebbs and flows around them, many wonderful things go unnoticed.
+Their friends look on, knowing the symptoms and causes, but not what to do or how to help.

 There’s no pattern to their destruction.
 One day everything’s good, the next day everything’s rotten.
 The people who care most are hurt the worst.
 Watching a friend in such misery brings into contrast how sickly and fragile many relationships are and how powerfully strong they can be.

 Everyday dream beauty into the future, hope amazing things into your path, place yourself in a protective guiding light showing the way.
 These things take time to come to fruition, but she has no patience and neither does he, for that matter.